 Bend your right knee and draw it up into your chest from an Upright Plank position.
-As you ascend, keep your foot flexed.
+As it ascends, keep your other foot flexed.
 Retrace your steps and do it on the other side.
 Repeat.

 10. Elevated Split Squat – 8-12 repetitions for each side

 Maintain hands on the desk firmly.
-Ground into your left foot and position the top of your right foot on the chair behind you, roughly 45 degrees from your right thigh.
+Put your left foot forward.
+Then position your right foot on the chair behind you, roughly 45 degrees from your right thigh.
 Squat down by bending your left knee.
 Repeat on the opposite side following your reps.
-(For a balance challenge, interlace your fingers behind your head or squat with your arms beside your body rather than gripping standing desks.)
+(For a challenge, interlace your fingers behind your head.
+You can also squat with your arms next to your body rather than gripping standing desks.)

 11. Seated Lat Stretch – 30-60 seconds for each side